Our Review of LingoDeer

 If you’re brand new to studying your target language, LingoDeer is an excellent program for getting a grasp of fundamentals.
 We started Korean from the very beginning and found the course material to be straightforward and organized.

 However, it can be quite challenging to find the appropriate starting point if you’re at intermediate or advanced level.
 There are no placement tests, and users don’t have the ability to browse the app to find the appropriate Lessons.
-If you’re at intermediate or advanced level we recommend using another app.
+If you’re at intermediate or advanced level we recommend using another app (see our list of recommended language learning apps).

 Lack of flexibility detracts from the learning experience